What is the difference between a Cactus and a Succulent?

 .
 On top of that, some cacti don’t have spines at all, like most Lophophoras

 What defines true cacti are areoles.
-Areoles are what spines, glochids, branches and flowers may sprout from, and all cacti have them, while succulents do not.
+Areoles are what spines, glochids, branches and flowers may sprout from, and all cacti have them, while succulents other than cacti do not.
 Areoles are not hard to find – they usually look like small, fluffy, cotton like lumps on the body of the cactus:

 The cactus Trichocereus sp. with white, cotton like areoles.